 A Party of Personas

 Personas are fictionalized characterizations meant to help marketing, design, and product teams better empathize with a target customer or user’s desires, goals, behaviors, or limitations in relation to how they might interact with your product or service.
 They typically include generalized customer traits, such as demographic information, pain points, values, goals, personal preferences, employment, potential objections, and so on.
 They also serve as alignment tools for product stakeholders to build consensus on who they are trying to reach and what is most important to those people.
+These can contribute to sustainable web design practices by allowing organizations to better tailor their digital products to their users.
 Persona exercises can also be useful tools when running discovery workshops or in user research and testing.

 Personas typically come in two primary flavors, which are often confused:

 Marketing personas, also called buyer profiles or customer personas, tend to focus on buyer habits, distribution channels, and demographics.
 They exist to identify market segments and specific buyers within those segments and may include a customer’s ability to purchase a specific product or details about their personal life as related to how they interact with your product or company.

 If marketing personas define who your customer is, then user personas define how they engage with your brand online.
 For digital projects, user personas focus on creating empathy for users.
 Demographic information, for instance, might be less useful unless it is directly relevant to decisions made by design teams to foster better usability.
 The focus instead is usually on studying people’s behavioral patterns.
 Design leader Alan Cooper is credited with creating the standard user persona back in the 80s.